-- I learned how wind erodes land. - I learned how wind erosion can cut away solid rock. - I learned how wind erosion can be prevented.
+- ✓ I learned how wind erodes land. - ✓ I learned how wind erosion can cut away solid rock. - ✓ I learned how wind erosion can be prevented.

+Lesson #4

+Reference pages 83-86

+Topics Resources

-Lesson #4 Reference pages 83-86 Topics Desertification Desertification around the world Preventing desertification Resources Skills Book activity 'Damage from overuse of land' Oxford School Atlas for Pakistan Introduction Ask what desertification means.
+Desertification Desertification around the world Preventing desertification Skills Book activity 'Damage from overuse of land' Oxford School Atlas for Pakistan

+Introduction Duration: 5-10 min

+Ask what desertification means.
 They should be able to figure out that it refers to land that changes into desert.
 Ask them how this happens.
 Their previous learning about climate change and erosion should help.
 Tell them that they are going to find out about some ways in which farmers and landowners in Pakistan are helping to protect their land from desertification, with help from the Pakistan Agricultural Research Council.
+Teacher's Notes

-Teacher's Notes Using the Student's Book Ask the students to read the sections of pages 83-84 headed 'Desertification' and 'Desertification around the world' and ask which parts of the world they think are likely to suffer from desertification (places with arid and semi-arid climates).
+Using the Student's Book Duration: 35-40 min

+Ask the students to read the sections of pages 83-84 headed 'Desertification' and 'Desertification around the world' and ask which parts of the world they think are likely to suffer from desertification (places with arid and semi-arid climates).
 They should now look at the world map that shows desertification vulnerability.
 If necessary, explain how to interpret the map using the key.
 They should use a political map of the world in the Oxford School Atlas for Pakistan in conjunction with this map to help them to find out which countries are vulnerable to desertification.
 Ask them to read on to find out why much of the Africa is particularly vulnerable to desertification.
 Ask if Africa's desertification problem could have been avoided, and how (through better land management, including the avoidance of overgrazing and deforestation).
 It is useful to discuss why people do things that damage the land they need for agriculture.
-Point out that people living in poverty or struggling to survive do not usually have a choice about what fuels to use; they need to graze their livestock to produce food, they cut down trees to make charcoal because they need it for fuel, and they might overgraze their land because they have no other way of feeding their livestock.
-Ask the students to explain why land continues to deteriorate once desertification has begun. • Which tree that is native to countries in the Mediterranean region of Europe is being planted in Punjab to help to prevent Teacher's Notes
+Point out that people living in poverty or struggling to survive do not usually have a choice about what fuels to use; they need to graze their livestock to produce food, they cut down trees to make charcoal because they have no other way of feeding their livestock.
+Ask the students to explain why land continues to deteriorate once desertification has begun.
+Which tree that is native to countries in the Mediterranean region of Europe is being planted in Punjab to help to prevent desertification? (olive) Teacher's Notes

-- In what type of soil and climate do olives grow?
-(An arid climate and poor soil.). - How will olive trees help to prevent desertification?
-(They will prevent wind and water erosion and help to stop the Thar Desert expanding.) - What useful products come from these trees?
-(Olives and olive oil). - Which tree is being planted in Khushab to protect land from erosion and to stabilize the sand dunes?
-(Eucalyptus). - What product will come from this tree? (wood) - Which tree is being planted by farmers in Tharparkar, Sindh, to help stop the expansion he Thar Desert? (lemon).
+In what type of soil and climate do olives grow?
+(An arid climate and poor soil.).
+How will olive trees help to prevent desertification?
+(They will prevent wind and water erosion and help to stop the Thar Desert expanding.) • What useful products come from these trees?
+(Olives and olive oil). • Which tree is being planted in Khushab to protect land from erosion and to stabilize the sand dunes?
+(Eucalyptus). • What product will come from this tree? (wood) • Which tree is being planted by farmers in Tharparkar, Sindh, to help stop the expansion he Thar Desert? (lemon).
 How will these trees be useful?
-(For their fruit and to provide shade to reduce evaporation from the land) They can then write a short report about the ways in which farmers are helping to prevent desertification, including finding out more from the Internet or other sources about a specific project in
+(For their fruit and to provide shade to reduce evaporation from the land) They can then write a short report about the ways in which farmers are helping to prevent desertification, including finding out more from the Internet or other sources about a specific project in Homework They can then complete Question F Discussion and raviaw Ask the students what they have learnt in this lesson.
+They could make a note of this, I learned now human actions lead to desertification. • I learned why some parts of the world are especially vulnerable to desertification.
+I learned about the actions we can take to prevent desertification. • I learned how trees can help to prevent desertification.